codebytere/talks/nodevember-2017/script.md

 doB();
 ```

 So you can see I have two functions side by side, and your eyes have to do a significant amount of jumping around to discern the order in which the functions are executing.
+On the right side, i've mapped the letters to the order in which they run.

 ### How It Works